totalspectrum/flexprop/samples/README.txt

 multest.spin2: Test multiply speed on P2
   multiply.spin: routines used by multest.spin2
-  multiply.cog.spin: multiply.spin running in its own COG smartpin.spin2: Print to serial port using smart pins
+  multiply.cog.spin: multiply.spin running in its own COG rtc.bas: simple real-time clock using a COG to keep track of time smartpin.spin2: Print to serial port using smart pins

 proplisp: Lisp interpreter written in C